diwakaryalpi/AI-Assignment1/README.md

     python3 Astar-OwnHeuristic.py < puzzle.txt

 **Note: input file has to contain 2 new lines after providing puzzle, please check the puzzle.txt to understand the format.
 It has 2 new lines after the puzzle**

+### Output files:

+1. bfsoutput.txt - Output file for BFS
+2. dfsoutput.txt - Output file for DFS
+3. Greemanoutput.txt - Output file for Greedy search using Manhattan distance heuristic
+4. Greeheuroutput.txt - Output file for Greedy search using own heuristic
+5. ASmanoutput.txt - Output file for A* search using Manhattan distance heuristic
+6. ASheurioutput.txt - Output file for A* search using own heuristic